sf-wdi-44/final-project/README.md

 ###### How will I get feedback from instructors?

-You'll be receiving feedback from your instructors in a 1:1 meeting the morning after your presentation.
-Here are the areas in which we will evaluate your performance.
+You'll be receiving feedback in a 1:1 meeting with your instructors the day after your presentation.

 - [ ] **Project Workflow**: Did you complete the user stories, wireframes, ERDs, and task-tracking, as specified in the project specs?
 Did you effectively use version control?